MAGALA-RICHARD/apsimNGpy/README.rst

 The `run` method executes the simulation.
 The `report_name` parameter specifies which data table from the simulation will be used for results.

 .. note::
-   report_name accepts a list of simulation data tables and hence can return a list of pandas data frame for each data table and get_dict = True, a dictionary is returned with each data name as the key and data frame as the values
+   report_name accepts a list of simulation data tables and hence can return a list of pandas data frame for each data table and if get_dict = True, a dictionary is returned with each data table name as the key and data frame as the values

 .. code:: python